i7aket/NPKTools/src/NPKTools.Optimizer.Preset/README.md

         IOptimizationProblemMapper mapper = new OptimizationProblemMapper();
         IFertilizerOptimizer optimizer = new FertilizerOptimizationAdapter(solver, mapper);
         IFertilizerBundleRepository bundles = new FertilizerBundleRepository();
-        IFertilizerOptimizationsService = new FertilizerOptimizationService(optimizer, bundles);
+        IFertilizerOptimizationService = new FertilizerOptimizationService(optimizer, bundles);
 ```
 Using Dependency Injection
 For integrating these components into a project that supports Dependency Injection, such as an ASP.NET Core application, configure your services in the Startup.cs or a similar configuration file as follows: